natekimball/stochastic_processes/README.md

 ## Solving Reducible Markov Chain for Hitting Probabilities and Transient State Visits

+This algorithm first uses Kosaraju's algorithm to find the strongly connected components of the graph.
+Then it uses a depth-first algorithm I came up with to distinguish the recurrent classes from transient states among the strongly connected components.
+From the original matrix, the algorithm derives matrices S and Q, where M = (1-Q)^-1 = the expected number of visits to each transient state conditioned on starting state, and M*S = the hitting probabilities conditioned on starting state.

-**note: the order of transient states WILL change, but their relative order will not change
+**note: the indexes of the states WILL change, but their relative order will not change

-First, edit reducible.py to use the desired matrix, then run the following command
+First, edit reducible.py to use the desired matrix, then run the following command:

 ```
 python reducible.py